Prawns for babies baby led weaning

 Serving Instructions

-From 18 months onward, diced or shredded prawn can be part of the family meal.
-Offer 30-60g (1-2 oz) as part of a balanced plate with vegetables, a carbohydrate (like rice or pasta), and healthy fat sources.
-Continue to avoid whole prawns and monitor your child for safe swallowing.
-Maintain a varied diet and limit shellfish to once weekly unless otherwise directed by your healthcare provider.
-Pair with citrus or tomatoes for a vitamin C boost, and always supervise.
+For toddlers 18 months and older, diced or shredded prawns can be incorporated into family meals.
+Offer 30-60g (1-2 oz) as part of a balanced plate that includes vegetables, a carbohydrate (such as rice or pasta), and healthy fat sources.
+Always ensure prawns are cut appropriately and avoid offering them whole.
+Continue to pair with Vitamin C-rich foods like citrus or tomatoes to enhance nutrient absorption.
+Maintain a varied diet and generally limit shellfish to about once weekly, unless otherwise advised by your healthcare provider.
+Always provide close supervision during mealtimes.

 More Shellfish